-Cooling and Freezing
+Cooling & Freezing

 The cooling and freezing of food products occurs at various points in the manufacturing process.
 Depending on the product and time and space capacities, this can be done continuously or batch wise.
-The objectives of the cooling process can be varied: for the hardening of product surfaces, for cooling above the freezing point or for the freezing of the product
+The objectives of the cooling process can be varied: for the hardening of product surfaces, for cooling above the freezing point or for the freezing of the products.

 A high freezing rate of more than 5 cm/h is achieved with liquid nitrogen (LN2) or liquid carbon dioxide (LCO2) as a freezing medium, so that the cell structure of the frozen food is preserved through the fine-crystalline freezing of the water portion.
 This means that after defrosting no losses in cell liquid content occur.
 A further advantage is the prevention of dehydration and thus undesirable weight loss during the freezing process through rapid freezing of the product surface.